justinmeiners/efficient-programming-with-components/10_binary_counter.md

 Some people think it's a good reference book.
 No, it's not, because you have to basically do linear search to find what you're interested in.
-Another important thing, do not spend too much time solving problems.
+Another important thing: do not spend too much time solving problems.
 Read the solutions.
 They are right at the end.
 Lots of very important algorithms are described in the solutions to his problems.